le-mn/minhngocle.github.io/index.md

 ## Research interests

-**The bright side**: turbulence in molecular clouds & how it affects star formation, globular cluster formation, galaxy formation.
+**The bright side**: turbulence in molecular clouds & how it affects star formation, globular cluster formation, using globular clusters to study the accretion history of galaxy.

 **The dark side**: galaxy - dark matter halo connection